DedalusProject/dedalus/docs/machines/janus/janus.rst

 Do your builds on the janus compile nodes (see MOTD).
 As a positive note, Janus compile nodes have access to the internet (e.g., wget), so you can download and compile on-node.
 For now we're using stock Pleiades compile flags and patch files.
+With intel 15.0.1 the cython install is now working well, as does h5py.

 Building Openmpi